Voicemail Number for O2

 For full setup walkthroughs, PIN creation, greeting recording, and troubleshooting for O2 voicemail, see our comprehensive O2 voicemail guide.

-Why Businesses Should Look Beyond the Standard Voicemail Number for O2
+Why Businesses Should Look Beyond the Standard Voicemail Number O2 Provides

-Dialling 901 is fine when you are checking personal messages, but for any business that relies on mobile calls — sales teams, field engineers, account managers — standard O2 voicemail introduces real problems:
+Dialling 901 is perfectly adequate when you are checking personal messages, but for any business that relies on mobile calls — sales teams, field engineers, account managers — the standard voicemail number O2 offers introduces real operational problems:

 - Single mailbox per SIM — there is no shared inbox, so if a colleague is off sick their messages sit unheard until they return.